DWFlanagan/ntrh/raw_markdown.md

 Rensselaer has a fairly serious problem when it comes to sexual equality.
 With a ratio of men to women of 5:1, it seems clear that the women are seriously, almost dangerously, outnumbered.
 This is in fact the case.
 RPI men seem, on the outset, to be rather shy and unsure of themselves when it comes to dealing with the opposite sex, but the young women who come here have (again, for the most part) considerably less experience with the opposite sex.
 The men who arrive at RPI have generally had bad experiences with dating; they may have been rejected due to their excessively high grades in high school, or they may have given up all hope of ever meeting a girl with whom they could have an intelligent conversation.
 In any event, they have not yet entered the race for dates when they get here.
 As a result, they are invariably sexually immature.
 This condition generally heals with time, as they are finally exposed to girls who can accept their awkwardness, and who have some of their own.
 However, at the outset, there is a certain amount of trouble.

 Possessiveness is a mania at Rensselaer.
 The men dearly hang on to relationships for fear of being left out in the cold, while the women fight constantly for breathing space.
-Your typical RPI guy suspects everyone is trying to pry \`\`his girlfriend'' away from him, and often because of this, he drives the poor girl insane with his jealousy.
-Often this jealousy is founded merely on the fact that the fellow is totally outnumbered by his girlfriend's other \`\`platonic'' male friends.
+Your typical RPI guy suspects everyone is trying to pry "his girlfriend" away from him, and often because of this, he drives the poor girl insane with his jealousy.
+Often this jealousy is founded merely on the fact that the fellow is totally outnumbered by his girlfriend's other "platonic" male friends.
 This is just the way life is at RPI, and the sooner the men adjust to it, the smoother their relations go.

 RPI women, with very few exceptions, find themselves inundated with young men, all of whom want great amounts of attention and intimacy from the few women that there are.
 This feast among the women often leads to some very unfortunate results.

-Most RPI women have just graduated from a high school where the ratio more closely approached 1:1, and where they were considered to be \`\`greasy grinds'' because of their high grades.
+Most RPI women have just graduated from a high school where the ratio more closely approached 1:1, and where they were considered to be "greasy grinds" because of their high grades.
 Because of these two factors, they were rarely asked out on dates and few have had boyfriends during high school.
 Upon arriving at RPI, they suddenly change from being passed over on Friday nights to being asked out quite a lot.
 The sudden arrival of a veritable flock of admirers, while it is no doubt what the woman has been dreaming of all during high school, becomes a very severe drain on her energy and often lead to a mental state very similar to burnout.
 This is no fun for anybody, least of all the young woman, who feels that if she sees another earnest, caring, male face, she will scream, or start killing people, or some such insanity.

-The syndrome is known as \`\`puppy-dog-ism,'' because of all the male puppy dogs wagging their tails, sniffing up the poor girl's skirts, and wanting miscellaneous attentions.
+The syndrome is known as "puppy-dog-ism," because of all the male puppy dogs wagging their tails, sniffing up the poor girl's skirts, and wanting miscellaneous attentions.
 Puppy-dogs are notorious for doing homework, hanging around the dorm at all hours, and for staring at the object of their puppy-dog-ism for hours.

 Another more difficult problem is unwanted pregnancies.
 These are also a spinoff of social immaturity, resulting from not being aware of birth control or just taking risks.
 Pregnancies among freshmen women are rather high at RPI, peaking around 10 percent of the freshman women within the first two months of their freshman year.

 #### _The Unabridged Purity Test_

-Answer each question with a \`\`yes'' or a \`\`no.'' You score one point for each \`\`no.'' The higher the score, the greater the personal purity rating.
+Answer each question with a "yes" or a "no." You score one point for each "no." The higher the score, the greater the personal purity rating.

 _Section 1:_